SteffenHaeussler/sim_agent/README.md

 via cli:

+### Tool Agent Examples

+Run the tool agent for real-time data access and calculations:
 ```
 make run Q="What is the daily maximum value of PI-P0017 in April 2025?"
 M="tool"
 ```

-or for rag retrieval:
+### LLM Workflow Examples

+Run the LLM workflow for knowledge-based queries:
 ```
 make run Q="How much was produced in the first two weeks of 2025?"
-M="tool"
+M="sql"
 ```

-Examples:
+### More Tool Agent Examples

+Tool Agent queries (real-time data, calculations, visualizations):
 ```
 - "What is the daily maximum value of PI-P0017 in April 2025?"
-- "How much was produced in the first two weeks of 2025?"
 - "Can you compare PI-P0017 and PI-P0016 for the first 10 days in 2025?"
 - "What assets are next to asset BA100?"
 - "Can you create a plot for the adjacent sensors of asset BA101 for 1st January 2025?"
 - "What is the id of TI-T0022?"
 - "What is the name of asset id c831fadb-d620-4007-bdda-4593038c87f9?"
 - "Can you provide me the highest value for June 2025 for TI-T0022?"
-- "How much was the total production in the first two weeks of 2025?"
-- "How much was the total production in the distillation first two weeks of 2025?"
 - "What is the current pressure in the distillation?"
 - "What is the level in tank b?"
-- "can you plot me the temperature of the distillation cooler A for the last two weeks?"
+- "Can you plot me the temperature of the distillation cooler A for the last two weeks?"
 - "What is the current temperature in the water tank?"
-- "how much distillate is flown in the storage in the last 4 hours?"
-- Can you plot me data for 18b04353-839d-40a1-84c1-9b547d09dd80 in Febuary?
+- "Can you plot me data for 18b04353-839d-40a1-84c1-9b547d09dd80 in February?"
 ```

-## SQL Agent
+### More SQL Agent Examples

-The SQL agent is a specialized agent that is used to answer questions about the database.
-It is designed to be used in a pipeline with the following steps:
+The SQL agent is a specialized LLM workflow implementation for database queries.
+It uses a multi-stage pipeline to:

-    "How many customers do we have?",
-    "What are the top 5 selling products?",
-    "Show me orders from 2024",
-    "What is the average order value?",

 ```
+- "How many customers do we have?"
-make run Q="What are the top 5 selling products?" tool=sql
+- "What are the top 5 selling products?"
+- "Show me orders from 2024"
+- "What is the average order value?"
 ```

 ## Running service in Docker